 We begin by taking a look at the products and determining how to best advertise them (how are the ASINs best clustered?).
 Next, we define a goal: on which KPI should we focus.
 This goal should reflect the goal of the entire portfolio on Amazon rather than just in advertising.
 Next, we begin working on the campaigns.

 We set up all of the campaigns with the different targeting strategies, and then we work to optimize those campaigns.
-To do so, we take a look at the best keywords and bidding strategies, with the help of our factor-a suite software and determine if we still have some untapped potential.
+To do so, we take a look at the best keywords and bidding strategies and determine if we still have some untapped potential.
 Finally, we monitor the ASINs as the campaigns are running to keep an eye on any stock issues or lost Buy Boxes as well as other issues that may arise.

 Focusing on just one aspect (for example, defensive keywords) is not enough to drive conversion for a brand new product launch.